williamhuang3/ml-based-drug-identifier/README.md

  [Random Forest Regression](https://levelup.gitconnected.com/random-forest-regression-209c0f354c84?gi=302f1da7802c#:~:text=Random%20Forest%20Regression%20is%20a%20supervised%20learning%20algorithm%20that%20uses,prediction%20than%20a%20single%20model.)

- Libraries: Numpy, Pandas, Matplotlib, Seaborn, SciPy, SKlearn, TextWrap3

- Inspired by Data Professor on YT and machinelearningmastery.com
+This project was inspired by resources and tutorials from Data Professor on YouTube and machinelearningmastery.com Written by William Huang

- Creators: William Huang